Facebook

 The State of Dentistry in South Africa

-The South African Dental Association (SADA), for example, was founded in 1998 .
-There are also five dental schools in South Africa, which train dentists to a high standard.
+• There are five dental schools in South Africa that train dentists to a high standard.

-Despite these challenges, there are some positive developments in South Africa’s dental sector.
+Despite these challenges, there are positive developments:

 Understanding Teledentistry

-Teledentistry is basically dentistry practiced remotely with the help of technology.
+Teledentistry is dentistry practiced remotely with the help of technology.
+It leverages telecommunications and information technology to provide dental care, consultations, education, and public awareness.

-Applications:
+• Applications:

 • Initial consultations for dental problems